 Narrative Question: Answer the Yes/No question below.
 If you check "No" please provide any updates to indicate the number of individuals with serious mental illnesses experiencing homelessness by each region or geographic area of the entire state.
-Indicate how the numbers were derived and where the selected providers are located on a map.
+Indicate how the numbers were derived and where t selected providers are located on a map.
 I certify that the response to this Narrative Question in the FY 2020 PATH Application is still accurate.
+Yes No

-Yes No No O No O If No, please upload documentation with changes for FY 2021.
-FY 2021 PATH FOA Catalog No.: 93.150 FOA No.: SM-20-F2 Approved: 03/09/2020 Footnotes:
+FY 2021 PATH FOA Catalog No.: 93.150 FOA No.: SM-20-F2 Approved: 03/09/2020